ucbrise/flor/README.md

 First, wrap the iterator of the main loop with FLOR's generator: ``flor.it``.
 The generator enables FLOR to parallelize replay of the main loop, and to jump to an arbitrary epoch for data recovery.
+FLOR also relies on this generator for initialization and clean-up, so don't skip this step.

 ```python
 import flor